jlinoff/runat/README.md

 The command is any command.
 Everything after the time specification is part of the command.

 ### An Example
-This example shows how to use the tool to start processes in two different windows.
+This example shows how to use the tool to start processes in two different windows at the 30 second mark.

 ```bash
 $ date +'%S'